MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

   *Examples:*
-  - Functions, operations, and UDTs published by Microsoft as a part of the quantum simulation feature of the Quantum Development Kit are placed in the `Microsoft.Quantum.Simulation` namespace.
+  - Functions, operations, and UDTs published by Microsoft as a part of the quantum simulation feature Azure Quantum are placed in the `Microsoft.Quantum.Simulation` namespace.
   - `Microsoft.Quantum.Math` represents a namespace
-      published by Microsoft as part of the Quantum Development Kit pertaining to the mathematics domain area.
+      published by Microsoft as part of Azure Quantum pertaining to the mathematics domain area.

 - ✅ **DO** place operations, functions, and user-defined types used for specific functionality into a namespace that describes that